Doom Patrol: My Greatest Adventure: Doom Patrol (volume 1)

 In an interview shortly before his death in 2007, Drake took a more moderate position, stating that while it is possible Lee took his ideas from Doom Patrol, he could also have arrived at a similar concept independently: "Since we were working in the same vineyards, and if you do enough of that stuff, sooner or later, you will kind of look like you are imitating each other."

 The four lead characters of the original series have much in common with the members of The Fantastic Four.
 Both teams, composed of a woman and three men, have one member with stretching powers, another with great strength trapped in a distorted or inhuman orange body, and a third whose form seems ablaze with fire or energy.
 One can extend the comparison by saying that the fourth member is either invisible or behind the scenes.
 This has inspired fan speculation that The Doom Patrol was inspired by, or imitative of, the earlier series.
 John Byrne, who has written and drawn all three sets of characters, has written that "I wish someone would ask Arnold Drake about the Doom Patrol's similarities with the Fantastic Four, instead of always bringing up the X-Men comparison."

+The respected comic book and television writer, Mark Evanier, disagrees.
+He notes that the time period between release dates of The Doom Patrol in My Greatest Adventure #80 and The Uncanny X-Men #1 was too short for the necessary production time window to produce an imitation comic book series.
+Furthermore, Evanier noted that there would be no point to attempt such a rushed production to imitate a property that had no guarantee of success prominent enough to justify such efforts: "It was probably a good six months before any reliable sales figures on My Greatest Adventure #80 were known.
+No one even started tallying them until the issue went off-sale…in this case, two months later."
+As it was, sales ultimately proved mediocre for the original concept, so imitating it would have been pointless.